BrukerJWD/integrity2git/README.md

 ### Invalid branch or tag names

 Git branches and tags do have (other) restrictions on [which characters one can use](https://wincent.com/wiki/Legal_Git_branch_names).
 To map a branch/tag to another name, add an entry to the map `rename_devpaths` or `rename_tags` respectively.
 If you want to apply some more general conversion (e.g. replacing all '>' by '-') you can add a rule in the functions `convert_branch_name` or `convert_tag_name` respectively.

+Other restrictions are added by the operating system because a lock file is created for each tag.
+Thus, a tag cannot contain characters that are not allowed in filenames (e.g. '<' on Windows).
+These restrictions are not checked beforehand and don't lead to an abortion of the conversion.
+You can only see the errors being printed to the console by `git`.

+### Deleted development paths

+If development paths have been deleted, their revisions are not converted.
+If from such a deleted devpath another devpath was created, the conversion script may fail as it does not know about the base revision of the existing devpath.